LookSmart Changes To Cost-Per-Click Listings

 Pay -- and keep paying -- or don't appear, LookSmart told existing and new listing customers this month, in a significant change to how the human-powered search engine lists web pages from commercial web sites.

 LookSmart previously allowed web pages to be included in its commercial listings by paying a one-time review fee, through its "Basic Submit" and "Express Submit" submission programs.
-These have now been eliminated, replaced in April by a new cost-per-click "LookListings Small Business" program.
+These have now been eliminated, replaced last Tuesday by a new cost-per-click "LookListings Small Business" program.